Last Updated on December 29, 2020 by Inspire Malibu

 Two physicians, Dr. Jack E. Henningfield of the National Institute of Drug Abuse and Dr. Neal Benowitz of the University of California, San Francisco, created a scale of sorts for this exact purpose.

-Their 5 Criteria for Scoring Addictive Drugs Includes:
+The 5 Criteria for Scoring the Most Addictive Drug Includes:

 Withdrawal refers to the amount and severity of symptoms that arise when a person stops using a particular drug.